The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria. This layer of bacteria is called plaque.

 You can’t reverse the damage done by dental erosion.
 It can cause your teeth to become sensitive if the dentine becomes exposed.
 If this happens, your teeth may look yellow (because dentine is this colour) and you’re more likely to get tooth decay.

-Good oral hygiene is very important to help prevent tooth decay and gum disease.
-It involves cleaning your teeth at least twice a day with fluoride toothpaste, visiting the dentist and hygienist regularly and limiting the amount of sugar in your diet.
+Good dental care and oral hygiene are very important to help prevent tooth decay and gum disease.
+It involves teeth cleaning at least twice a day with fluoride toothpaste, visiting the dentist and hygienist regularly and limiting the amount of sugar in your diet.

 Brush your teeth